Alberta Highway 1: 16th Avenue

 Highway 1 and 1X interchange and with crossing of the Kananaskis River visible.

 In Calgary, Highway 1 follows 16 Avenue N and is maintained by the City of Calgary for its 27 km length.
 Plans for a crosstown Highway 1 Freeway were cancelled decades ago, leaving the city section of Highway 1 as primarily an urban arterial road.
 Stoney Trail (Highway 201) provides an alternate controlled-access freeway route around the north and south sides of the city and is the signed bypass of 16 Avenue.
+The ring road was built in stages over more than two decades: the northwest and northeast legs opened in 2009, the southeast leg in 2013, and the west leg in two stages in 2020 and 2021, with the final southwest segment across Tsuut'ina Nation land opening in 2023, completing a continuous 101-kilometre free-flow route around the city.
 It is also possible to head south on Stoney Trail to link up with Alberta Highway 22X in South Calgary, which eventually connects back to Highway 1 near Gleichen.

 After the Interchange with Stoney Trail, 16th Avenue continues as a freeway passing through an interchange with Canada Olympic Drive and Sarcee Trail, before crossing the Bow River for the fifth and final time, entering the neighbourhood of Montgomery.
 There, the freeway ends, and the speed limit drops to 50 km/h with 16th Avenue becoming a 4-lane "urban boulevard" (as defined by the City of Calgary) with multiple signal lights.
 After exiting Montgomery, 16th Avenue begins short four-lane expressway section with some small interchanges at Shaganappi Trail, West Campus Way, University Drive and Crowchild Trail (as well as a signalized interchange at 29th Street) as it passes by the Foothills Medical Centre and McMahon Stadium.
 It then enters central Calgary and becomes a heavily developed, six-lane urban boulevard once again, passing through 21 signal lights before reaching Deerfoot Trail (Highway 2) where it crosses the major freeway on a split diamond interchange featuring more signal lights on 16th Avenue.
 In East Calgary, the highway becomes a four-lane expressway once again passing through three interchanges (Barlow Trail, 36th Street, and 52nd Street) and two signal lights (19th Street and 68th Street) before City of Calgary authority ends and Highway 1 enters an Alberta Transportation maintained free-flowing interchange with Stoney Trail (Highway 201) at the edge of the city.